This intense thriller is set against a backdrop of biker gangs, drug cartels, terrorism, and dangerous liaisons.

 John T. Young took Ernest Hemingway’s advice to go out into the world and experience it, then write.
 After serving in Vietnam, he became a journalist, a police officer, and a private investigator.
 After the 9/11 attacks, he joined the FBI as a counterterrorism analyst, then joined the Defense Intelligence Agency.
 He served in Iraq with the Joint Special Operations Command and subsequently worked as an instructor for US Army Intelligence at Ft.
 Huachuca, Arizona.
 He currently lives in Tucson, Arizona.

-Learn more about John on his website and follow him on Facebook @YoungatArtinArizona.
+Learn more about John and follow him on Facebook @YoungatArtinArizona.

 Visit our Indian Country Store for tee-shirts, journals, mugs, bags, and special gifts.